 Popular examples of a grotesque are Helvetica and ITC Franklin Gothic (Both not meant to be drawn by hand) or a cursive script.

 We are, however, going to start with a gothic script or Blackletter.
 Just because it is more fun in my opinion.

 Even though the letters look more complicated I promise you, they aren´t as hard to write as you may think.
 Initially, we will only use minuscule (small letters) at first as they are easier in the beginning.

 If you want to, you can download a free Worksheet of this script on my side.

 This Worksheet has four different pages.

-The First page will give you all necessary information to write the script properly like x-height, line heights, how to hold the pen, the complete alphabet with capital letters and some step by step examples of how to write some of the letters.
+The First page will give you all the necessary information to write the script properly like x-height, line heights, how to hold the pen, the complete alphabet with capital letters, and some step-by-step examples of how to write some of the letters.

 The other pages will have pre-drawn lines for you to directly write on and the whole alphabet written on the top of the page as a constant reference.

 After you have downloaded the Worksheet you can either print it out on photo paper, which you can write on with a dip pen and ink, or you can just draw the guidelines manually.